Michael Alpers: Education

 Alpers graduated from University of Adelaide with a B.Sc. and M.B.B.S. and from University of Cambridge with an M.A.

 Career and research

-After graduating, he commenced a career, ultimately resulting in investigating kuru disease.
+After graduating, he commenced a career, ultimately resulting in investigating kuru, a transmissible spongiform encephalopathy.

 He is Honorary Senior Research Associate University College London.

 Alpers and his work are the main theme of Kuru: The Science and the Sorcery (2010).
 He is interviewed in The Genius And The Boys (2009).